How Should AI Safety Benchmarks Benchmark Safety?: Method

 \section{Method}

 We conduct an extensive scoping review of literature on AI safety benchmarks.
-To classify benchmarks as AI safety related, we adopt the definition of AI safety as the ``endeavor dedicated to preventing or mitigating harms from AI systems'' \citep{harding2025ai}, detailed in App.~\ref{appendix_a}.
-Our goal is to map the terrain of AI safety benchmarks comprehensively, applying a broad lens of analysis across three key dimensions, elaborated in Sections~\ref{sec:rumsfeld}--\ref{sec:measurement}: 1) the types of risks AI safety benchmarks are designed to detect; 2) how do they quantify risks and harms; 3) how do they ensure what they measure links to the world.
-Fig.~\ref{fig:figure1} summarizes key concerns and recommendations; detailed framework discussion underlying these evaluation dimensions is provided in App.~\ref{appendix_3dim}.
-Throughout our analysis, we examine the engagement with the sociotechnical nature of safety, recognizing that safety emerges from interactions between AI systems, users, and societal contexts.
+To classify benchmarks as AI safety related, we adopt the definition of AI safety as the ``endeavor dedicated to preventing or mitigating harms from AI systems'' \citep{harding2025ai} (detailed in Appendix~\ref{appendix_a}).
+Our goal is to map the terrain of AI safety benchmarks along three key dimensions: 1) the types of risks AI safety benchmarks are designed to detect; 2) how they quantify risks and harms; and 3) how they ensure what they measure links to the world.